scrapy/scrapy/sites/scrapy.org/docs/sources/tutorial/tutorial3.rst

 The rest of the code is quite self-explanatory.
 The *attribute* method sets the item's attributes, and the items themselves are put into a list that we'll return to Scrapy's engine.
-One simple (although important) thing to remember here is that you must always return a list that contains either items, requests, or both, but always as a list.
+One simple (although important) thing to remember here is that you must always return a list that contains either items, requests, or both, but always inside a list.